Skip to main content

 Government officials and power suppliers in Hawaii relied on HEADOUT to help them assess and prepare for Tropical Storm Olivia and Hurricane Lane.
 (Image by Shutterstock/Adam Springer.)

-Armed with HEADOUT, a hurricane damage assessment tool developed by scientists at the U.S. Department of Energy’s (DOE) Argonne National Laboratory, government officials and power suppliers in Hawaii were able to collect data and prepare for two historic storms that hit the islands in 2018.
+Armed with HEADOUT, a hurricane damage assessment tool developed by scientists at the Argonne, government officials and power suppliers in Hawaii were able to collect data and prepare for two historic storms that hit the islands in 2018.

 Initially categorized as a Category 4 hurricane, Olivia was downgraded to a tropical storm before making landfall and causing severe flooding and wind damage.
 It was the first tropical cyclone to hit the islands of Maui and Lanai in recorded history.
 With torrential rainfall and strong winds, Category 5 Hurricane Lane was the wettest storm on record, at one point dropping 58 inches of rain along the slopes of Mauna Loa, one of Hawaii’s active volcanoes.